Raid at Cabanatuan: Background

 After the United States was attacked at Pearl Harbor on December 7, 1941 by Japanese forces, it entered World War II to join the Allied forces in their fight against the Axis powers.
 American forces led by General Douglas MacArthur, already stationed in the Philippines as a deterrent against a Japanese invasion of the islands, were attacked by the Japanese hours after Pearl Harbor.
 On March 12, 1942, MacArthur and a few select officers, on the orders of President Franklin D. Roosevelt, left the American forces, promising to return with reinforcements.
 The 72,000 soldiers of the United States Army Forces in the Far East (USAFFE), fighting with outdated weapons, lacking supplies, and stricken with disease and malnourishment, eventually surrendered to the Japanese on April 9, 1942.

 The Japanese had initially planned for only 10,000–25,000 American and Filipino prisoners of war (POWs).
 Although they had organized two hospitals, ample food, and guards for this estimate, they were overwhelmed with over 72,000 prisoners.
-By the end of the 60-mile (97-km) march, only 52,000 prisoners (approximately 9,200 American and 42,800 Filipino) reached Camp O'Donnell, with an estimated 20,000 having died from illness, hunger, torture, or murder.
+By the end of the 60-mile (97-km) march, only 52,000 prisoners (approximately 9,200 American and 42,800 Filipino) reached Camp O'Donnell, with an estimated 20,000 dying along the way from illness, hunger, torture, or murder.
 Later with the closure of Camp O'Donnell most of the imprisoned soldiers were transferred to the Cabanatuan prison camp to join the POWs from the Battle of Corregidor.

 In 1944, when the United States landed on the Philippines to recapture it, orders had been sent out by the Japanese high command to kill the POWs in order to avoid them being rescued by liberating forces.
-One method of the execution was to round the prisoners up in one location, pour gasoline over them, and then burn them alive.
-After hearing the accounts of the survivors from the massacre at the Puerto Princesa Prison Camp, the liberating forces feared that the safety of the POWs being held in the country was in jeopardy, and decided to launch a series of rescue operations to save the surviving POWs on the islands.
+One method of execution was to round the prisoners up in one location, pour gasoline over them, and then burn them alive.
+This was particularly apparent in light of the events of the Palawan massacre when survivors, particularly US Army Private First Class Eugene Nielson of the 59th Coast Artillery Regiment recounted the events to the US Army command after escaping to friendly lines.
+Because of that, the 6th Army decided to carry out a series of rescue operations behind enemy lines, raiding POW camps and rescuing American POWs before the Japanese execution orders could be carried out.